C-Brown/C-Brown.github.io/_posts/2019-03-05-Polymorphism-2.md

 mov al, 0xb
 int 0x80
 ```
 Let's build it and run it.
 The objdump seems to be missing a few bytes in the string from /sbin/iptables.
-I had to go in a manually insert the 'sb' from sbin and the 'a' from iptables, then it worked as expected.
-This may have been an issue with the objdump command that was provided in the video.
+I decided to manually insert the 'sb' from sbin and the 'a' from iptables, then it worked as expected.
+This may have been an issue with the objdump command that I was using from the course video.
+This is mentioned in one of the videos and quickly touches on why it happens.
 It was mentioned that one of the cut command options can cause problems if the dump has large combinations of opcodes in 1 line.
 I went ahead and inserted the bytes on my own but may go back to see if changing the command a bit will get it to work at another time.

 The final product has reduced the shellcode by 26%!
 Let's compare the shellcode side by side.
 ```nasm